stylish-groupb-project/Stylish-Pro/remote-assignment/part-3/Readme.md

 ## 📍 Goal
 This week, we aim for everyone to practice front-end slicing and get familiar with tools like ChatGPT, Google, and Chrome DevTools.
+> **🔔 Note:** Utilizing ChatGPT can significantly enhance our learning and development efficiency.
+I highly recommend you spend some time learning how to make the most of this tool.

 ## 🚀 Getting Started